Psychological Sciences

 Keith N. Clayton

-Professor Emeritus
+Professor of Psychology Emeritus

-• Clayton's major research interests concern the application of nonlinear dynamics to cognition, especially human memory.
+Clayton's major research interests concern the application of nonlinear dynamics to cognition, especially human memory.
 Current projects include the evaluation of techniques for studying behavior over time (time series analysis).
 These techniques are used in analyses of choice reaction time data with the view of developing models of choice behavior.
-Clayton is also interested in the development of nonlinear models for retrieval dynamics, the application of fractal geometry to memory for visual form, and in "false memory" phenomona.
+Clayton is also interested in the development of nonlinear models for retrieval dynamics, the application of fractal geometry to memory for visual form, and in false memory phenomona.

 Representative Publications